mwdeshaw/Notable/README.md

 ![splash page](https://github.com/mwdeshaw/Notable/blob/master/read_me_images/notable-splash.png)

 Notable.
 It is a word that connotates something worthy of attention or remarkable.
 It is also a word that captures the essence of Notable, a full-stack web application, inspired by Evernote, and built with React/Redux, Ruby on Rails, and PostgreSQL.
 Notable enables users to readily create notebooks and populate them with copious notes, from grocery and to-do lists to workout plans and class lecture notes.
 With features including autosaving, rich-text editing, and the ability to search notebooks by title, you never miss a point with Notable!

 ## Features
-Notable has many features, all of which work to give the user the best experience imaginable.
+Notable has many features, all of which contribute to a great user experience:

-* #### Secure and safe user authentication that bootstraps user to prevent logout on resfresh
+* #### Secure and safe user authentication that bootstraps user to prevent logout on refresh
 * #### Create notes at the touch of a button.
 Wherever you are in the app, Notable will add the note to your most recent notebook
 * #### Ability to create notebooks, change their titles, and delete them at the touch of a button
 * #### Search for notebooks by title, autocomplete will show the notebooks that match your query